dstlmrk/django-csfd-lite/README.md

 ## How to use

-1. Install all dependencies from `requirements.txt`
+1. Install all dependencies from `requirements.txt` (includes dev libraries)
 2. Then run `python manage.py runserver`
 3. Visit `http://localhost:8000`
 4. For testing run `pytest`